Lucknow to Mumbai: 1441 km Road Guide NH-48 · 24h 00m Drive — Complete Travel Guide 2026

 Planning a trip from Lucknow to Mumbai?
 This comprehensive guide covers everything you need to know about the 1441km journey.
-Watch the interactive route animation above to visualize your journey, then explore detailed information about travel options, costs, attractions along the way, and insider tips to make your trip memorable.
+Explore detailed information about travel options, costs, attractions along the way, and insider tips to make your trip memorable.

 analytics Travel Comparison: Lucknow to Mumbai